TrueFit/RestaurantReviews/README.md

 ```
 DELETE /reviews/{guid}?authToken={token}

+Deletes a review.

+Notes:
+Validates the user based on authToken, however user it validates to is hard-coded so you can't get rid of the review unless Test User was the user that submitted it.
+This is about as far as validation got before I decided it was time to stop adding things to this test.

 Example:
 DELETE /reviews/e2703d41-948d-4f34-994b-b42d0b34f2f1?authToken=anystring
 ```
 ```
 GET /users/authenticate?authToken={token}

+Authenticates a user based on the authToken.

+Notes:
+Pass anything in here, this is just so you can lookup the guid of Test User

 Example:
 GET /users/authenticate?authToken=anystring
 ```
 ```
 GET /users/{guid}/reviews

+Gets reviews for a user

+Notes:
+This works for any user guid, so I made an API where you can look them up for anyone but can only delete them for Test User

 Example:
 GET /users/19685bd6-1b72-4de9-bcb5-413dafba5dd0/reviews